belerico/high-school-thesis/README.md

 Maybe one day i'll comment over the entire project.
 So, back to the repo; it contains two folders:

-* Modulation: it draws modulated signals choosen by the user.
+* Modulation: it draws electronic signals choosen by the user.
 * Simplex: it resolves linear programming problems specified by the user using the simplex algorithm.
 The algorithm used in this project was developed not properly knowing what i was doing, in fact all the mathematics involved in it was perfectioned in university.

+Usage:

+* `git clone https://gitlab.com/belerico/high-school-thesis.git` to locally clone the repo
+* `javac *.java` for compiling
+* `java Modulation/SignalDrawer`

 See ya!